Skip to main content

 Once both of the above connections have been added into Gearset, you can proceed to select Convert to a team-shared CI job, as the button should become available to select.

-Below the process of converting to a team-shared CI job:
+Here is the process for converting to a team-shared CI job:

 Once all the CI jobs have been converted to team-shared CI jobs, you're finally able to convert the entire Pipeline to a team-shared pipeline connection.